-Huntington is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Huntington enrolled in college, Huntington has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Huntington is a college town.
+There are a lot of students in Huntington attending college, and as a result Huntington provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Huntington is a somewhat ethnically-diverse city.
 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntington include German, English, Italian, and Scots-Irish.
+Important ancestries of people in Huntington include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Huntington is English.
 Other important languages spoken here include Spanish and Chinese.